OmarHamdaoui/BigQuery-Connector-ODBC/README.md

 	odbcinst -q -s

-*the output should look like that* if you an error on your output like `odbcinst: SQLGetPrivateProfileString failed with Unable to find component name.` don't debug it, we will use our proper configuration in this section.
+If you have an error on your output like `odbcinst: SQLGetPrivateProfileString failed with Unable to find component name.` don't debug it, we will use our proper configuration in this section.
+*The output should look like that*
 ```diff
 [PostgreSQL ANSI]
 [MySQL]